-- FABRIC – 44” (112cm) wide.
 Pure cotton woven fabric is best as it will breathe and give you a great night sleep.
-Choose contrasting fabrics for the border and trim for a modern stylish look that matches your bedroom decor.
+Choose bright contrasting fabrics for the border and trim for a modern stylish look that matches your bedroom decor.

-Here is a video I made for you to see the whole process.
+Here is a video I made for you to see the whole process of how to make a pillowcase.
 It really is quite easy!

 I add new sewing and craft videos to my YouTube channel weekly so don’t forget to subscribe.